LinkStackOrg/LinkStack/README.md

 ### Beta Testers

-Thank you for all your efforts.
+Thank you for all your efforts!

 <p>
   <a href="https://littlelink-custom.com/beta-tester"><img src="https://components.littlelink-custom.com/beta-testers/" alt="Contributors" width="600" ></a>